nmachine-io/doc-site/docs/concepts/spaces-concept.md

 ## The `config_space` attribute

 The `config_space` Model attribute, on the other hand, does affect the KAMA's behavior by default.
-Any Model that makes use of the [Master ConfigMap](/concepts/state-concept) or the [KTEA client](/concepts/ktea-concept) will read its `config_space` attribute and use the value to carry out the computation.
+Any Model that makes use of the [Kamafile](/concepts/state-concept) or the [KTEA client](/concepts/ktea-concept) will read its `config_space` attribute and use the value to carry out the computation.